PeepalFarm/peepalfarm.github.io/markdown/rules.md

 * Please don't harvest and eat the produce!
 We will all starve.

-* If you turn anything on, please make sure you turn it off when you finish!
+* If you turn anything on, please make sure you turn it off when you finish.
 This is especially important for our water heater, which uses a lot of power and melts the socket if it is left on.

 * Leave things where they are.
 The chairs are there for a reason, the things are plugged in there for a reason, the furniture in the room is arranged correctly.
 We don't need Extreme Makeover Home Edition!